Mc-Zen/tidy/README.md

 #mypackage.help("func(param1)") // print only parameter description of param1
 ```

 This will print the documentation of `func` directly into the document — no need to look it up in a manual.
-Read up in the [guide][guide] for setup instructions.
+Read up on setup instructions in the [user guide][guide].

-## Doc-comment tests
+## Doc-tests
 It is possible to add simple doc-tests — assertions that will be run when the documentation is generated.
 This is useful if you want to keep small tests and documentation in one place.
 ```typ
 /// #test(